 Washington Rock’s Quality Control Lab manager, Ryan Hogg, is no stranger to making custom beach rock and sand mixes.
 Over the years, he’s crafted dozens of recipes to match the characteristics of specific marine habitats.

 “For habitat restoration projects, it’s important to closely simulate the original habitat to keep the eco-system thriving,” Ryan explained.
-“Creatures develop ways of surviving based upon the habitats they have evolve in.”
+“Creatures develop ways of surviving based upon the habitats they have evolved in.”

 Ryan explained that getting a stream mix right can lead to successful spawning.
 Aggregates (e.g., rock and sand) also have to be the right shape.
 Angled, fractured stones can make it difficult for fish to rest on to lay eggs and can even cut fish in strong currents.